TDesjardins/gwt-site/README.md

   - Rest is common, so maybe introduce a rest tutorial with different rest clients.

-  - Introducing the new RPC from colin.
+  - Introducing the new RPC from Colin.

   - Tutorials for building GWT apps with different back-end techs spring-boot, vertx ..etc

   - Tutorials for JsInterop and how to interact with other JS Libs.

+  - Remove old / deprecated stuff

 **In the home page we can introduce the following new topics:**

 - Community

-  - Listing GWT libs and frameworks
+  - Listing GWT libs and frameworks (good collection at https://gwt.zeef.com/awesomegwt )
   - Built with GWT.

-- JCL/GWT3
+- JCL / GWT 3
-  - GWT3.0 progress
+  - GWT 3.0 progress
-  - Writing APPs for GWT3.0
+  - Writing Apps for GWT 3.0
-  - GWT3 VS GWT2
+  - GWT 3.0 vs. GWT 2
-  - Help get GWT3 out.
+  - Help get GWT 3.0 out.

-- Tutorials - moved out from Docs
+- Tutorials - moved out from docs

   - List all tutorials.